 Step 4 - Connecting Abacus to NetSuite

-Now you are ready to go to the Abacus website and log in as an Administrator.
+You're now ready to go to the Abacus website and log in as an Administrator:

 - Click on "Connect to NetSuite"

-- Use the Username and Password of the NetSuite account that was registered to the "Abacus Role" from earlier before.
+- Use the username and password of the NetSuite account that was registered to the "Abacus Role" from earlier

 - Click on "Next"